 Choosing Between Serviced and Virtual Offices

-- Virtual receptionists who answer your calls when you’re not available for a fraction of the cost of a full-time employee.
+- Live phone answering and concierge services who answer your calls when you’re not available for a fraction of the cost of a full-time employee.

 - Virtual fax services, which allow you to receive and send faxes (via email) without the expense of buying and running a fax machine.

 - Call forwarding/IVR menus, which allow you to direct incoming calls to any landline or mobile number based on caller selections.

 - 1800 and 1300 numbers that are yours for the life of your business, and can be routed to any landline or mobile number in Australia.

 Probably the most important virtual service is having someone answer your phones.

 The phone is often where you have your first contact with clients, so it’s where they form that all-important first impression of your business.
 That makes it essential that your phone is answered quickly and professionally.

 There will always be times when you’re not available to answer the phone yourself, for example when you’re in a meeting, on another phone call, or working on a project that you don’t want to be distracted from.

 And it’s probably more affordable than you’d expect.
 Hiring an Australian-based virtual receptionist who answers calls in your business name can cost as little as $39 per month.